 Acupuncture is considered a relatively non-invasive procedure with very minimal risks to the patient.
 Most horses enjoy acupuncture, as it results in an endorphin release.
 However, some horses can be reactive to the initial needle placement.
 With subsequent treatments, even these initially sceptical horses can learn to enjoy treatment.
 Some horses even relax to the point where they look like they are falling asleep!

 During the acupuncture exam, pressure is applied at various places along your horse’s body to identify “trigger points”.
 The pattern of trigger points can suggest areas of possible pain or concern on your horse.
 Acupuncture needles will then be placed at specific points that will help your horse based on their individual problems.

 An individual treatment plan will be devised depending on the primary problem your horse has and how long it has been going on.
 Initially, we like to see most of our patients once a week for 3 weeks, then duration between treatments beyond that depends on how your horse feels.
 Even 1 acupuncture session will benefit your horse, although the effects will not be as long-lasting or noticeable as with multiple sessions.
 Most show the greatest improvement after 3 sessions.

 Veterinary medical acupuncture benefits your horse by the ability to combine western and traditional Chinese diagnostics and, offering insight into the whole patient.
-Acupuncture can benefit any horse, and she has successfully used acupuncture to help horses with muscle soreness, facial nerve paralysis, neurologic problems, allergies, and other problems.
-She greatly enjoys seeing how acupuncture has helped her equine patients.
+Acupuncture can benefit any horse, and our vets have successfully used acupuncture to help horses with muscle soreness, facial nerve paralysis, neurologic problems, allergies, and other problems.
+They greatly enjoy seeing how acupuncture has helped their equine patients.

 To book an appointment call 09 238 2471